8BitRain/Payper/README.md

 - [X] Header only displays notifications on Notifications page (probably an issue with how numNotifications is passed to <Content />)
-- [X] "Runtime is not ready for debugging" randomly appears. https://github.com/facebook/react-native/issues/6682 **This went away when I downgraded from Node 6.2.0 to 5.5.0**
+- [X] "Runtime is not ready for debugging" randomly appears.
+- [] "Severe Error, duplicates recorded in Firebase, with no auth information.
+To reproduce delete an id but not a users and facebook id, or switch this around until you can get duplicate users through facebook sign in or regular user sign in." https://github.com/facebook/react-native/issues/6682 **This went away when I downgraded from Node 6.2.0 to 5.5.0**